Fates Warning: Later years (1994–2009)

 Slowing down after the commercial success of previous releases, the follow-up to Parallels took two and a half years for Fates Warning to make.
 The resulting album, Inside Out (1994), continued in the general vein of the previous album while adding more melody to their songs.
 The band's lineup also remained intact between albums for the first time since Spectre Within.
 Band members have attributed the album's comparative lack of success to confusion while writing this album in the wake of the success of Parallels and their subsequent failure to maintain creative momentum.
 Just like Parallels, Inside Out entered the Top 10 on Billboard Heatseekers chart in spite of little or no airplay due to the increasing popularity of grunge and alternative, and following its release, the band opened for Dream Theater in the U.S. and Europe on their Awake tour.
 A compilation album, Chasing Time, was released in 1995 and included two previously unreleased songs.

 In 1996, both Joe DiBiase and Frank Aresti left the group.
 The three remaining members, Alder, Matheos and Zonder, joined by new member Joey Vera on bass and Kevin Moore as a guest keyboardist, released A Pleasant Shade of Gray the following year.
 Written as a concept album, A Pleasant Shade of Gray revealed a much darker and bleaker mood in writing style than had been heard before from the band.
 The album consists of a single 53-minute song split into twelve parts, making it the longest track Fates Warning has ever recorded.
 A live two-CD set, Still Life, was released in 1998, containing A Pleasant Shade of Gray performed live in its entirety.
 Joey Vera (bass), Bernie Versailles (guitars) and Jason Keazer (keyboards) accompanied the group on this album.
 A Japanese version included a studio cover of the Scorpions' "In Trance".
+The band performed at Wacken Open Air in August 1999.

 The lineup for A Pleasant Shade of Gray consisting of Alder, Matheos, Zonder, Vera, and Moore, returned to record Disconnected in 2000.
 In 2003, Frank Aresti was asked to fill in on a tour with Dream Theater and Queensrÿche.
 He officially rejoined the band as a full-time member in 2005.